Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Southern New Jersey’s primordial swamp dwellers, KOLOSSOR, return with a rampage on their new, just-released debut full length, “Crown Of Horns“.
+Southern New Jersey’s primordial swamp dwellers, KOLOSSOR, returns with a rampage on its just-released debut full length, ‘Crown Of Horns‘.

 This 10-song sledgehammer of studio-bred endeavor dropped like a dead cadaver from Sludgelord Records on April 6th.
 Like any spent corpse, the sonic assault captured on the album provides grotesquely deliberate heaviness, sonic dead weight if you will, but wonderfully such!

-The KOLOSSOR trio – Greg Frisenda (Guitars, Lead Vocals), Jay Barringer (Bass, Backing Vocals) and Jerry Arsenault (Drums, Percussion, Sounds) – really open up the throttle on this long-player.
+The KOLOSSOR trio – Greg Frisenda (Guitars, Lead Vocals), Jay Barringer (Bass, Backing Vocals), and Jerry Arsenault (Drums, Percussion, Sounds) – really opens up the throttle on this long-player.
 The guys further explore the complexities of groove-fueled density to be sure, yet do so with injections of melodic elements where they melt genre dividers.

 The first such example of that immediately coming to mind are the magnificent torrents of “Tempest“, one of my favorite cuts.
 It powers off the line with rapid-fire surety, quickly finding its way into some deep rhythmic ruts that yield an almost hypnotic-like pull.

-As we know and love, KOLOSSOR keep true to their aspects of sludge and aggression but are not afraid to step squarely into other fields and take them over.
+As we know and love, KOLOSSOR keeps true to its aspects of sludge and aggression but are not afraid to step squarely into other fields and take them over.
 The tribal-like drumming of “Wall Of Sleep” or the battering power doom of “In The Name Of Traitors” are so beyond intense they become unforgettable.